trenpixster/addict/example_app/README.md

 # ExampleApp

+# ExampleApp

 This example app intends for you to better grok how to integrate Addict in your Phoenix App.

 ## Configuring

-1 - Create a postgres db with the name "addict" and add a "addict" user with administration permissions on that database.
-2 - Run the script migration via `mix ecto.migrate -r ExampleApp.DB.Postgres`
+  1. Install dependencies with `mix deps.get`
+  2. Create and migrate your database with `mix ecto.create && mix ecto.migrate`
+  3. Start Phoenix endpoint with `mix phoenix.server`
-3 - Set the two required mailgun environment vars: `MAILGUN_DOMAIN` and `MAILGUN_KEY`
+  4. Optionally set the two required mailgun environment vars: `MAILGUN_DOMAIN` and `MAILGUN_KEY`
-4 - Run the phoenix app via `mix phoenix.server`
+  5. Run the phoenix app via `mix phoenix.server`

+Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 ## UI